laro/Cilia/3 Advanced/6 Type Extension.md

 # Type Extension

 "Third party" classes or built-in types that we cannot change otherwise can be extended with "member-like"
-- functions/methods (non-virtual and static),
+- functions/methods (only non-virtual and static),
 - dependent types (`T::InParameterType`) or type aliases,
 - static constants and variables.